Johnny Depp: The Fate Of Jack Sparrow And The Weight Of Recent Drama On Star’s Career

-It has been 5 whole years since Johnny Depp has taken on the iconic role of Captain Jack Sparrow in the last Pirates of the Caribbean franchise film.
-Yet the star will return to the screen in the latest installment, Pirates of the Caribbean: Dead Men Tell No Tales and is set to take fans on another riveting adventure involving combating Captain Salazer, who, based on the synopsis offered by Disney, is prepared to make Sparrow’s life a bit more troublesome after his escape from the Devil’s Triangle.
+It has been five whole years since Johnny Depp has taken on the iconic role of Captain Jack Sparrow in the last Pirates of the Caribbean franchise film.
+Yet the star will return to the screen in the latest installment, Pirates of the Caribbean: Dead Men Tell No Tales, and is set to take fans on another riveting adventure involving combating Captain Salazar, who, based on the synopsis offered by Disney, is prepared to make Sparrow’s life a bit more difficult after his escape from the Devil’s Triangle.

 Jack Sparrow will set sail aboard a new ship in Pirates of the Caribbean 5 https://t.co/uN23prOCZJ